The Russia Investigations: Unanswered Questions In The Eye Of The Storm

 The next milestone in this saga could be the submission of written answers by Trump's lawyers to questions by Mueller's office, CNN reports.
 The questionnaire is said to focus on the alleged collusion track of this imbroglio, as opposed to the alleged obstruction-of-justice storyline.

 But the document, if it does go to Mueller soon, would not be the last word between him and Trump.
-The president continues to hold open the possibility that he might sit down for an interview at some point — against the advice of his attorneys — although the negotiations have worn on for so long it isn't clear whether Trump's position is real or just for public relations purposes.
+The president continues to hold open the possibility that he might sit down for an interview at some point — against the advice of his attorneys — although the negotiations have worn on for so long that it isn't clear whether Trump's position is real or just for public relations purposes.

 Don't be surprised if the written answers, or an account about what they say, find their way into The New York Times.

-Trump world has used the newspaper to condition much of the public perception about its negotiations with Mueller.
+Trump World has used the newspaper to condition much of the public perception about its negotiations with Mueller.
 The Times reported on the list of questions that Mueller's office wanted to ask, per the Trump team.

-And The Times also obtained the Trump team's broad positions on the Russia matter, including its argument that Trump not only cannot obstruct justice by virtue of his presidential powers, but that he effectively cannot break the law while in office because he can pardon himself.
+And the Times also obtained the Trump team's broad positions on the Russia matter, including its argument that Trump not only cannot obstruct justice by virtue of his presidential powers, but also that he effectively cannot break the law while in office because he can pardon himself.

 That is not a consensus position in Washington.